-The ethical climate is developed within the organization through code of ethics, ethical policies, implementation, and management procedures.
-Much have been done by the organization to ensure that their climate is appropriate.
-Good workplace ethics are important to ensure the success of the organization.
-It can facilitate members to be aware of what kind of behaviour are ethically correct together with the consequences following such behaviour.
+members to be aware of what kind of behaviour is ethically correct together with the consequences following such behaviour.
 It is important to provide a clear policy of what is acceptable and unacceptable behaviour and such an important policy should be made known to all employees.
 Any form of unacceptable behaviour should be reprimanded and addressed quickly.

-Managers had a big role to ensure the right ethical climate exist in their organizations.
+Managers had a significant role in ensuring the right ethical climate exist in their organizations.
 When employees operate in good ethical climate, they are less likely to engage in misconduct.
 Organization can invest in ethic training for leaders so that the leaders can help in reducing employee misconduct.
 They can emphasize the value of being an ethical employee through human resource practices, policies, and procedures.
-Universities must set formal ethical standard, must ensure their leaders are acting ethically which lead to an ethical culture and reduce unethical act (Elliott et al., 2013).
-The climate of the department affects the attitudes and activities of department members (Bruhn, 2008).
+Universities must set a formal ethical standard, must ensure their leaders are acting and involvement which lead to an ethical culture and reduce unethical act (Elliott et al., 2013).
+The climate of the department affects the attitudes and activities of department members.
+(Bruhn, 2008).
 The ethical climate helps the employees to understand what is expected from them in terms of values and behaviour at the workplace.
 If the employees fully understand the group norms regarding the appropriate behaviour, employees will be less likely to show or act unethically.
-Therefore, if ethical climate is higher in emphasizing ethical actions, employees will be less likely to perform unethical behaviours.
+Therefore, if an ethical climate is higher in emphasizing ethical actions, employees will be less likely to perform unethical behaviours.
 Previous research has examined the consequences of ethical work climate on specific ethical outcomes, such as unethical and deviant behaviours.
-A meta-analysis on ethical climates conducted by Martin & Cullen (2006) suggest that positive ethical climates are negatively related to dysfunctional organizational behaviour.
+A meta-analysis on ethical climates conducted by Martin & Cullen (2006) suggests that positive ethical climates are negatively related to dysfunctional organizational behaviour.
 In addition, it is found that ethical climates were negatively related to misbehaviour in a non-western sample (Vardi, 2001).
-Thus, the more positively viewed the organization is, the less reported misbehaviour.
+Thus, the more positively viewed the organization is the less reported misbehaviour.
 (Peterson, 2004) found that organizational deviance was lower in ethical caring climates.
 Overall, there is strong support that ethical climates have an effect on misbehaviour in organizations